ItsK1tty/w1tchdocs/docs/source/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::
     This function's documentation lacks testing and information.
-It is not recommended to use this function.

-Validate file.
+Validates a file.

 **Parameters:**